East Pakistan: Final years

-Ayub Khan was replaced by general Yahya Khan who became the Chief Martial Law Administrator.
+Muhammad Ayub Khan was replaced by general Yahya Khan who became the Chief Martial Law Administrator.
 Khan organised the 1970 Pakistani general election.
 The 1970 Bhola cyclone was one of the deadliest natural disasters of the 20th century.
 The cyclone claimed half a million lives.
 The disastrous effects of the cyclone caused huge resentment against the federal government.
 After a decade of military rule, East Pakistan was a hotbed of Bengali nationalism.
 There were open calls for self-determination.

 When the federal general election was held, the Awami League emerged as the single largest party in the Pakistani parliament.
 The League won 167 out of 169 seats in East Pakistan, thereby crossing the half way mark of 150 in the 300-seat National Assembly of Pakistan.
 In theory, this gave the League the right to form a government under the Westminster tradition.
 But the League failed to win a single seat in West Pakistan, where the Pakistan Peoples Party emerged as the single largest party with 81 seats.
 The military junta stalled the transfer of power and conducted prolonged negotiations with the League.
 A civil disobedience movement erupted across East Pakistan demanding the convening of parliament.
-Rahman announced a struggle for independence from Pakistan during a speech on 7 March 1971 and called for a non-cooperation movement from the Bengali populace.
+Mujib-ur- Rahman announced a struggle for independence from Pakistan during a speech on 7 March 1971 and called for a non-cooperation movement from the Bengali populace.
 Between 7–26 March, East Pakistan was virtually under the popular control of the Awami League.
 On Pakistan's Republic Day on 23 March 1971, the first flag of Bangladesh was hoisted in many East Pakistani households.
 Pakistan Army was ordered to immediately launch a crackdown on 26 March whose purpose was to curb the resistance, some of these operations include Operation Searchlight and the 1971 Dhaka University massacre.
 This led to the Bangladeshi Declaration of Independence.

 As the Bangladesh Liberation War and the 1971 Bangladesh genocide continued for nine months, East Pakistani military units like the East Bengal Regiment and the East Pakistan Rifles defected and formed the Bangladesh Forces.
 The Provisional Government of Bangladesh allied with neighbouring India which intervened in the final two weeks of the war and secured the surrender of Pakistan's eastern command.